johnandrea/generate-gedcom/README.md

 - if a spouse will have a sibling or two
 - if a spouse will have grandparents

+Inital test generated one million individuals in about 32 seconds.

 ## Limitations

 - Requires Python 3.6+